jiho/atlasr/documentation/HOWTO create a BRT model.md

 *	`plot.layout=c(2,2)`	layout of the matrix of effects plots (number of lines, number of columns).

-*	`quiet=FALSE`	wether to remove the messages printed to the console along the analysis.
+*	`quiet=FALSE`	wether to remove the messages printed in the console along the analysis.

 It returns a named list with one element per taxa studied.
 Each element is an object of class `brt`, i.e. a list with components: